rukayatadetola/Super-Store-Sales-Analysis/README.md

 The analysis was designed to answer key business questions such as:

-What is the company's overall sales and profit performance?
+- What is the company's overall sales and profit performance?
-Which regions generate the highest sales?
+- Which regions generate the highest sales?
-Which customer segments contribute the most to revenue?
+- Which customer segments contribute the most to revenue?
-Which product categories and sub-categories perform best?
+- Which product categories and sub-categories perform best?
-How do sales and profit change throughout the year?
+- How do sales and profit change throughout the year?
-Which shipping mode is used most frequently?
+- Which shipping mode is used most frequently?
-Which states contribute significantly to sales and profit?
+- Which states contribute significantly to sales and profit?
-Are there areas where high sales do not translate into strong profitability?

 ## Tools & Technologies